-Through this work, we have enhanced our curriculum and developed the following 5-part approach to safety for our Creativity 2020 season (use the links below to jump to each section):
+Through this work, we have enhanced our curriculum and developed the following 5-part approach to safety for classes.
+Read a summary of our approach to safety in class here or read more below.

 Our team continues to gather, verify, and monitor CDC guidance along with guidelines and requirements at state, county, and park levels in order to evaluate our ability to run Tinkergarten in each of our thousands of locations.
-We will only run a class in a given location once it is clear that our program can operate according to guidance at each of these levels (state, county and local park) and once we can verify that we are able to fulfill the safety requirements for that location.
+We will only run a class in a given location once it is clear that our program can operate according to guidance at each of these levels (state, county and local park).

 2) Ensuring Consistency with Best Practices and Protocols

-Every Leader and member of our central teams will complete our “Reopening Protocols” course and demonstrate understanding of our safety protocols and approach to teaching this season.
-Teaching materials and curriculum for the Creativity 2020 season have also been adapted and updated to support new safety protocols and provide the wonder, joy and delight we all know from Tinkergarten.
+Every Leader and member of our central teams complete our seasonal training courses, which includes demonstrating understanding of our safety protocols.
+Teaching materials and curriculum have also been adapted and updated to support new safety protocols and provide the wonder, joy and delight we all know from Tinkergarten.

 4) Physical Distancing and Playing Safe Together